Work at UH Advertisement

 - For future semesters; part-time work, as needed, contingent upon student enrollment, position availability and funding.
 Positions are temporary, part-time and for lecturer candidate pool.
 Selectee is required to complete the COE New Faculty orientation in the first year and pass a criminal background check and Title IX training.

 - To teach various undergraduate and graduate level courses in the departments of Institute for Teacher Education (Elementary, Secondary, Master of Education in Teaching), Special Education, Kinesiology and Rehabilitation Sciences, Curriculum Studies, Educational Administration, Educational Foundation, Educational Psychology, Learning Design and Technology, Education Doctorate in Professional Practice, and the Center on Disability Studies.
+As part of teaching, other responsibilities may include: preparing syllabi that meets COE accreditation standards, mentoring and assisting students, completing grades on a timely basis, attending faculty meetings and other duties that the supervisor assigns.

 - A Masters degree or higher from a college or university of recognized standing, with the major work in the field in which the instructional assignment is made; evidence of ability to teach effectively and to direct group discussions; poise and good address for meeting and conferring with others.
+Equivalent experience in a relevant area will be considered.

 - For Rehabilitation Counseling – certification in Rehabilitation Counseling and related experience or equivalent.